 Hello all!
-I hope that everybody enjoyed their holidays, and that they got everything they wished for!
-As for me, I got my wisdom teeth out three days before Christmas, so I spent the holiday in pain although I was surrouned by my favorite people; my family.
+I hope that everybody enjoyed their holidays and that they got everything they wished for!
+As for me, I got my wisdom teeth out three days before Christmas, so I spent the holiday in pain although I was surrounded by my favorite people; my family.

 As with every year, once you make it to Christmas, the rest of the days fly by and it isn’t too long before everyone is boasting about how 2017 will be their year.
 I like to take the last few days of the year to chill out, enjoy my family and friends, and reflect on the year I had.
 Originally, I planned to get this out before the end of the year, but my procrastination got the better half of me.

 I have been through and done a lot this past year, so I thought I would write an entry about things I have learned and where I hope the lessons will lead me.

 I want to first say that I went into 2016 feeling better than ever because I knew I was only a couple months away from finishing high school.
 It was a little bittersweet for me at the time and looking back on it because everything I did was most likely the last of it.
 I tried not to wish away the year, but honestly the last months of high school flew by.
 By the time May hit (graduation month) I had such a busy schedule.
 I went to my cousin’s wedding out of town, watched my dad retire from 30 years of military service (it’s a huge deal), and then attend my own graduation, and my graduation party.
 I had a really busy last month of high school.
 I was sad to see it go, yet I was hopeful for what my future held.